Rise | How To Survive Sixth-Form

 “For just as each of us has one body with many members, and these members do not all have the same function.”
 Romans 12:4

-If you have time, I would also encourage you to read 1 Corinthians 12, which again reiterates this verse in more detail, giving us encouragement if we feel down about ourselves or lack confidence.
+If you have time, I would also encourage you to read 1 Corinthians 12, which expands on this verse, giving us encouragement if we lack confidence.
 Let’s praise the Lord that we are all different, so that together as one body of Christ, we can spread the gospel and our love of Jesus to all the nations, though different methods.

 Hannah is going into her last year of sixth form and lives in Tunbridge Wells in Kent.
 She loves food, friends and following Jesus!
 Hannah is a big fan of More Precious, and hopes that it can influenc eother Christian girls to be more distinctive in their life!